 We go over everything that you need to know here.

 What Makes Up an Australian Stock Saddle?

 Western saddles are known more for work, while English saddles are all about performance.
-While that might not make much sense to non-riders, think of it this way: English saddles are great for endurance events and speed, and Western saddles are great for the cattle drive.
+While that might not make much sense to non-riders, think of it this way: English saddles are great for endurance events and speed, and Western saddles are great for cattle driving.

 The Australian saddle combines features of both for an extremely comfortable ride that can easily take you through rough terrain.
-It has a low seat with knee pads for added security, and the stirrup is a bit farther up than that of a Western saddle.
+It has a low seat with knee pads for added security, and the stirrup is a bit farther up than on a Western saddle.

 This gives you a deep, comfortable way to sit for an extended period.
 Today, some Australian stock saddles will have a horn, but this wasn’t a traditional feature.

 When Do You Want an Australian Stock Saddle?